 The briefing addressed:

-Sweden's priviledged access to PETRA III and the importance this has for Swedish research many fields
+• The importance of Sweden's priviledged access to PETRA III for Swedish research in many fields

 2020